mjebrahimi/SeoTags/README.md

 ### 2. Add Services and Configure

-Everything you need to do is configuring `SeoInfo` object  and render this in your _Layout.cshtml.
+Everything you need to do is to configure the `SeoInfo` object and render it in your _Layout.cshtml.

-This configuring can be achived by set properties of SeoInfo object in three ways:
+This configuring can be achieved by setting the properties of the SeoInfo object in three ways:

-1. When register services using `services.AddSeoTags(seoInfo => { ... })` method in Startup.cs
+1. When registering services using `services.AddSeoTags(seoInfo => { ... })` method in Startup.cs
 2. `Html.SetSeoInfo(seoInfo => { ... })`method in your views .cshtml (Mvc or RazorPages)
-3. `HttpContext.SetSeoInfo(seoInfo => { ... })` method anywhere you access to HttpContext object (for example in your Controller or PageModel)
+3. `HttpContext.SetSeoInfo(seoInfo => { ... })` method anywhere you access the HttpContext object (for example in your Controller or PageModel)

-There is common options which is not page spacific like site title, site twitter id, site facebook id, open search url, feeds (Rss or Atom), and etc...
+There are common options that aren't specific to certain pages such as Title, Twitter ID, Facebook ID, OpenSearch URL, feeds (RSS or Atom), etc...

-Usually this values set when register services using `services.AddSeoTags(seoInfo => { ... })` method in Startup.cs.
+Usually, these values are set when registering services using `services.AddSeoTags(seoInfo => { ... })` method in Startup.cs.

 ```cs
 public void ConfigureServices(IServiceCollection services)